sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 ## Formulating a mathematical definition of `sizeof`

 We can't do any mathematics here unless we know how to write `sizeof` down as an equation.
-Let's attempt to formulate one, and we'll then prove an important property of `sizeof` that we'll use for the rest of the blog post.
+Let's attempt to formulate one, and we'll then prove an important property of `sizeof` that is normally taken for granted.

 ### A potential ambiguity in the definition of `sizeof`